divio/customer-handbook/essential-knowledge/cp-permissions.rst

     - |check| Only for already installed addons

   * - Organisation collaborator
-    - |check| Added as collaborator with "can update"
+    - |check| Added as collaborator with "Can update"
     - |KHgr|
     - |KHgr|
     - |KHgr|